 Japanese: The police conducted an investigation into the murder.

 Native users of English prefer the active voice whereas Asian users tend to use the passive voice more.
 This directly relates to how they communicate in their own language.

 Asian: Allow the bill to be paid by me.

 English: Let me pay.
 I’ll pay.

-Japanese and Indians find it more difficult to say “no” directly.
+Japanese and Indians find it rather more difficult to say “no” directly.
 It can sound rude or “in your face”.
 They would rather imply a negative than say it out loud.
 This can cause misunderstandings as westerners sometimes might assume a deal is done and dusted, whereas there was never a “yes” implied.

 Active listening is when you make a conscious effort to hear the words that someone is saying and understand the complete message being communicated.
 This is important because it impacts job effectiveness and the quality of relationships with others.
-Teachers can model and encourage the use of active listening by focusing on their students when they are speaking through a couple of different ways.
+Teachers can model and encourage the use of active listening by focusing on their students when they are speaking in a couple of different ways.

-Examples of How to be an Active Listener:
+Examples of How to Be an Active Listener:

 - Provide Feedback: reflect on what was said by paraphrasing, ask questions to clarify, summarize comments periodically